Veritas Advanced Supervision User Guide

 Click the slider switch to turn it ON to restrict department administrators from changing the sample rate for new searches.

-Disable monitoring of employees in this department
+Disable monitoring of employees

 This option controls if the employees of the department will be eligible for random sampling.